lunjoa/mqtt_usb_switch/README.md

 Compose:
 ```
-docker compose up
+docker compose up -d
 ```
-As in docker-compose.yaml, the container had to be run in host network mode to interact with the broker, not sure why.
+As in docker-compose.yaml, the container has to be run in host network mode to interact with the broker, not sure why.